-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 67. Bubbly

-Bubbly is an app that allows users to record voice blogs upwards of 90 seconds in length to subscribe to the voice blogs of others.
+Bubbly is an app that allows users to record voice blogs for upwards of 90 seconds to subscribe to the voice blogs of others.

 Currently, you can apply voice filters, effects, and background music to the posts.